-Bounding box error or 📃 💌
+🕘 Bounding box erro or 📃 🔀

-The bounding box cannot be shown in the map.
-The associated spatial reference system is not WGS 84.
+- not be shown in the map. reference system is not WGS 84.

-Bounding Box
+📜 Bounding Box

 Xmin / Ymin 3507145.6412 / 5401975.2604

-Xmax / Ymax Xmax / Ymax 3520086.4 / 5413276.87
+Xmax / Ymax 3520086.4 / 5413276.87

 Description Same as in database

 SRID n/a

 The coordinate values have to be transformed to WGS 84.

-Note: A connection to the database will be established.
-The database has to support the given SRID.
+o the database will be established. has to support the given SRID.

 Transform Skip Close map

-Figure 124: Asking for permission before connecting to a database for coordinate transformation.
+Figure 126: Asking for permission before connecting to a database for coordinate transformation.

 The Apply button on the upper right corner of the map window [2] is a shortcut for copying the coordinate values to the clipboard and pasting them in the bounding box fields of the calling tab on the operations window.
-Furthermore, coordinate values can now be easily copied from one tab to another by simply clicking on the copy button in one of them, say Import tab, with filled bounding box values, changing to another, say KML/COLLADA/glTF Export tab and clicking on the in the bounding box fields of the KML/COLLADA/glTF Export tab (if any) will be overwritten.
+Furthermore, coordinate values can now be easily copied from one tab to another by simply clicking on the copy button in one of them, say filled bounding box changing tab, with values, to another, Import say KML/COLLADA/glTF Export tab and clicking on the kutton there.
+Previously existing values in the bounding box fields of the KML/COLLADA/glTF Export tab (if any) will be overwritten.